An Angular module class describes how the application parts fit together.

 NgModule classes go in the

 imports array.
-Don't put any other kind of class in
+Do not put any other kind of class in

-import statements at the top of the file with the Angular module's
+import statements at the top of the file and the Angular module's

 import statements give you access to symbols exported by other files